goodwill80/My_Carpark_App/README.md

 - No login is required
 - The User Agreement is meant to seek user's consensus of releasing his/her current coordinates
 - You'll need to enable location settings on your browser for the app to work
+- This is a proof-of-concept application done as a group project for a software engineering course.

 ## Features